 My dad had a vinyl copy of Herbie Mann Live at the Village Gate; I was probably about ten when I heard it.
 It’s not a particularly famous record, but it’s got an incredible rhythm section.
 The whole album is only three tracks, and one of them is 20 minutes long with a hypnotic tribal percussion that goes all the way through it.
 I played it thousands of times and would zone out listening to it.
 I loved the trance that it put me in; there are no vocals on it.
 It’s got an incredible groove and lots of tempo changes; the whole thing builds into a crescendo.
 I wore the record out.
 That was the first record I heard that made me realise what I wanted to do.

 What have you been listening to recently that you could recommend?

 I’m enjoying listening to Nils Frahm at the moment which is a piano with some electronics.
 I have been listening to him a lot.

 How do you listen to music nowadays?
 CD – Vinyl – Downloads?

-If I am in my studio which has got excellent speakers, I will try and locate CDs or high-quality versions so I can listen in there but if I’m on the road or hotels or using smaller speakers, I will use Spotify.
-I use Spotify a lot I find it very handy especially when we are in the studio.
+If I am in my studio which has got excellent speakers, I will try and locate CDs or high-quality versions to listen in there, but if I’m on the road or hotels or using smaller speakers, I will use Spotify.
+I use Spotify a lot.
+I find it very handy, especially when we are in the studio.
 Bands would say, “can you make it more like this track, or how about we try this idea from this track?” it’s great that you can pull songs up instantly in that regard although lack of fidelity on it is an issue the convenience counterbalances that.